Plan An Amazing Trip To Alaska – 7 Day Alaska Itinerary

 If fishing is your love, I recommended staying in Seward and fishing at least 3 days of your Alaska itinerary.

 Once you finish up in Seward you will then head back to Anchorage.
-If you decide to fish this may be your final day and you are ready to head home.
+If you decide to fish this may be the final day of your 7 days in Alaska and you are ready to head home.

 Scenic Drive to Anchorage